 The pebbles on this beach are fine it is almost like sand.
 Petite Afrique Beach is a favorite among Beaulieu-sur-Mer residents.
 This sheltered cove has incredible scenery around and with lots of facilities.
 Showers and toilets are available including lifeguard services and paid parking with enough space.
 There is an area for kids to play in the shade of pine trees, as well as a beach volleyball court, a small snack bar, and a beach club.
 Watersports like skis, paddleboards, and banana boats are available from a private company.

-Marinieres Beach is a thin but long beach stretching for about a kilometer.
+Marinieres Beach in Villefranche-sur-Mer is a thin but long beach stretching for about a kilometer.
 A stunning view surrounds the beach that curves along the coast.
 It is near the train stop and easily accessible, and along the road going to the beach, there are several snack bars.
 Showers and toilets are available.
 There is paid parking that can accommodate about 400 vehicles located between the beach and the train station.

 In spite of free access, plenty of parking, and Nice being just a three-minute train ride away, this beach doesn’t see the elbow-to-elbow crowding of neighboring spots.
 The gently sloping shallows are perfect for kids just getting the hang of the water, and more confident swimmers will love snorkeling the fish-filled rock hollows further offshore.

 Cap d’Ail: Mala Beach

 Mala Beach is a white sand and pebble beach that is accessible through two winding staircases among the fragrant trees.
 A large portion is for the public complete with enough showers and toilets.
 If you want to rent sun loungers and deckchairs, you can rent them from two nearby restaurants.
 There is no parking space, but the beach is very walkable from Cap d’Ail town, and you can get there from Monaco via a beautiful seaside walking trail.
 Due to the path leading to the beach, the beach has no wheelchair or disabled access.
 Also, use judgment when deciding to take kids.

 Between Monaco and Cap d’Ail: Marquet Beach